 Regardless of why Google has decided to make this change, call tracking numbers play an integral role in evaluating the effectiveness of our PPC campaigns.
 The information we get from these numbers helps us be better marketers, make more relevant ads, and get more insight into what’s working and what’s not.
 Not being able to tie a call and call recording directly back to the particular ad, search term, or ad group that drove it is frustrating, especially when you’re used to getting that data.

-Unfortunately, this AdWords’ change appears to diminish advertisers’ ability to use third party call analytics tools to learn more about the phone calls driven by paid ads.
-Interestingly, this is one of the first changes I’ve seen from Google AdWords that hamstrings data-driven marketers from learning more about the performance of their ads.
+Unfortunately, this Ads’ change appears to diminish advertisers’ ability to use third party call analytics tools to learn more about the phone calls driven by paid ads.
+Interestingly, this is one of the first changes I’ve seen from Google Ads that hamstrings data-driven marketers from learning more about the performance of their ads.
 While we’re still not completely sure how this change will affect advertisers using location extensions and call extensions in their ads, it seems to be a step in the wrong direction.